 Image

-RFID can be used for so many different applications, like even measuring temperatures as they fluctuate or moisture levels.
+RFID and sensors can be used for so many different applications, even measuring temperatures as they fluctuate or moisture levels.
 This can be critical for certain applications where steady levels need to be maintained.
 So how does this work?

 These types of innovations are what make our RFID solutions ID Made Better®.